OhhLoz/Harvester/README.md

 ### dev

-`dev` will let you develop your own code with hot reloading on the browser
+`dev` will let you develop you own code with hot reloading on the browser

 ```bash
 npm run dev